 Tip: Record your screen e.g QuickTime Mac App for free, while you click from first to other pins or landmarks to view the notes.
 Reviewing the video a few times can pace learning.

 Story-telling can be a powerful way to learn.
 As you move through the numbered points, can you come up with a story to tell?
-It would be much more interesting and impressionable when you have a sensible story that connects the different points of interests and notes.
+It would be much more interesting and impressionable when you have a sensible story that connects the different points of interest and notes.
 If your time is limited, then you may choose only important or lengthy topics notes for story construction.
 For example, the places of interest may also be a previous class trip or a family outing to a memorable place.
 You may associate class notes to the photos you had taken and told a different story of how you would plan your next trip with your beloved pet or family to these places again.
 And another story for another topic or chapter notes and so on.

 For example, imagine you brought your parents to the museum of contemporary art, upon arriving at the first piece next to the left entrance, your Mum gasped at how feathery and light the water-color piece ‘River Rocks and Smoke by John Cage’ was.
 And you wonder if the painting also used the powders of Strontium SR 38 and Boron B 5 (chemistry notes).
 And such as your family journey through the museum.
 Add in some twists and suspense to make the trip more exciting and you have a more compelling story that you can practice visiting again to improve the story while enhancing your memory of that journey.